build-on-aws/bedrock-agents-streamlit/README.md

 ![KB sync](Streamlit_App/images/kb_sync.png)

 - You will see a user interface on the right where you will need to select a model.
-Choose the **Anthropic Claude 3 Haiku model**, then select **Apply**.
+Choose the **Anthropic Claude V1.2 model**, then select **Apply**.

 ![Select model test](Streamlit_App/images/select_model_test.png)